• Skip to primary navigation

 2. Teaching Textbooks

-So as loyal as I’ve been to Saxon Math over the years–I switched to Teaching Textbooks when my daughter was in middle school…And we LOVED it!
+So as loyal as I’ve been to Saxon Math over the years–I switched to Teaching Textbooks when my 3rd child was in middle school…And we LOVED it!
 (I’ve got a post all about our switch.)

 I continued using Teaching Textbooks for her high school math program for about 2 years–it exceeded my expectations!
 My daughter gained confidence and independence in her math work–no more math tears!
 (And it helped free up my time while I homeschooled my little people!)